Sewer56/sewer56-archives-nx/doc/docs/Specification/Dictionaries.md

 ## Future Work

-In the future there will be efforts to add `'standard'` dictionaries; that is, dictionaries which are standardized across all Nx archives.
+In the future there will be efforts to add `'standard'` dictionaries; that is, dictionaries which are standardized across all R3A archives.

 Plan is as follows:

 - Allow user to specify a custom dictionary for a given extension/file group via API.
-- That dictionary is embedded inside the Nx archive as normal.
+- That dictionary is embedded inside the R3A archive as normal.
 - On load, dictionaries are hashed and deduplicated in memory in order to save RAM and improve caching efficiency.

 This way, 'standardized' dictionaries can be used, without having any sort of centralized